 North America Over The Counter Drugs Market Analysis by Mordor Intelligence

-The North America OTC drugs market reached USD 39.77 billion in 2025 and is forecast to advance to USD 58.96 billion by 2030, registering an 8.2% CAGR.
+The North America over the counter drugs market reached USD 39.77 billion in 2025 and is forecast to advance to USD 58.96 billion by 2030, registering an 8.2% CAGR.
 The acceleration rests on widespread self-medication, streamlined regulatory pathways, and digital access models that increase product visibility and price transparency.
 Demographic ageing sustains demand for chronic‐care remedies, while e-commerce reshapes how consumers discover, compare, and replenish non-prescription therapies.
 Simultaneously, FDA monograph modernization creates a clear route for prescription-to-OTC switches that broaden therapeutic scope and foster competition.
 Supply-chain localization initiatives, prompted by pandemic-era shortages, are also moving forward as manufacturers seek to limit exposure to Asian API hubs.

 Key Report Takeaways